scds/text-analysis-2/install.md

 ![screenshot of GitHub repository for en_core_web_trf showing the "Copy link" contextual menu command, which is accessed by right clicking on the current .whl file](assets/img/trf-link.png)

+> ***Known issue***
+>
+> In the console, you may occasionally receive warnings about not having a CUDA device which is [a known issue with the transformer pipeline (*en_core_web_trf*)](https://github.com/explosion/spaCy/discussions/9571).
+You can safely disregard it so long as your script is still working correctly.
+You can avoid the error by installing and using the *en_core_web_lg* language model instead, but its accuracy in recognizing named entities is slightly lower.

 We are now ready to use SpaCy in our script!
 You only have to install SpaCy and the language model once, but if you take a break from your NER analysis and want to use SpaCy again after a while, we recommend that you update your version of SpaCy and the language model following the same instructions.

 <br />